2015–2016 School REsults

 NOTES ON INDIVIDUAL INDICATORS:

-Indicator 1 - Attrition – School year attrition represents the complement of the school-level stability rates reported on the DESE website (http://profiles.doe.mass.edu/state_report/mobilityrates.aspx).
+Indicator 1: Attrition – School year attrition represents the complement of the school-level stability rates reported on the DESE website (http://profiles.doe.mass.edu/state_report/mobilityrates.aspx).
 According to DESE, “School-level stability is based on the students enrolled in a public school, as reported by districts in the October data collection, who are enrolled in the school throughout the year, as reported by districts in the March and End of Year data collections.”
 Summer attrition represents the school-level summer attrition data reported on the DESE website (http://profiles.doe.mass.edu/state_report/attrition.aspx).
-Due to the consolidation of Match Community Day and Match Charter Public School in June 2014, the DESE data for Match summer attrition reflect only grades 6-12; therefore, the summer attrition number reported here for Match combines the publicly reported attrition for grades 6-12 with our internal data regarding attrition in grades K-5.

-Indicator 2: Demographics – All data are from 2014-15 as reported on the Selected Populations report on the DESE website (http://profiles.doe.mass.edu/state_report/selectedpopulations.aspx).
-Data reported for Match reflect the preK-12 student body.
+Indicator 2: Demographics – All data are from 2015-16 as reported on the Selected Populations report on the DESE website (http://profiles.doe.mass.edu/state_report/selectedpopulations.aspx).
+Data reported for Match reflect the PreK-12 student body.

-Indicator 7: Advanced Placement – All AP data are from 2014-15 as reported on the Advanced Placement Performance and Advanced Placement Participation sections of the DESE website (http://profiles.doe.mass.edu/state_report/ap.aspx; http://profiles.doe.mass.edu/state_report/ap_part.aspx).
+Indicator 5: Advanced Placement – All AP data are from 2015-16 as reported on the Advanced Placement Performance and Advanced Placement Participation sections of the DESE website (http://profiles.doe.mass.edu/state_report/ap.aspx; http://profiles.doe.mass.edu/state_report/ap_part.aspx).
 The pass rate is computed as the percent of total tests taken that yielded a score of 3-5.
-The participation rate is computed as the total number of unique test takers divided by the total number of juniors and seniors enrolled in the school according to the 2013-14 DESE enrollment report (http://profiles.doe.mass.edu/state_report/enrollmentbygrade.aspx).
-In one school, Boston Latin, a large number of sophomores takes AP tests.
-As a result, the participation rate for Boston Latin exceeds 100% (i..e there are more unique test takers than there are juniors and seniors at Boston Latin school) The metric graphed here is AP pass rate * AP participation rate, an index that reflect overall AP participation and success in a given school.
+The participation rate is computed as the total number of unique test takers divided by the total number of juniors and seniors enrolled in the school according to the 2015-16 DESE enrollment report (http://profiles.doe.mass.edu/state_report/enrollmentbygrade.aspx).
+The metric graphed here is AP pass rate * AP participation rate, an index that reflects overall AP participation and success in a given school.
+All Boston Public Schools where students take AP exams are included here except the Margarita Muniz Academy, which is excluded due to its status as a dual language school where nearly all students take only the AP Spanish Language exam.